openstack/magnum/doc/source/user/index.rst

   This label tells kubelet which Cgroup driver to use.
 Ideally this should be identical to the Cgroup driver that Docker has been started with.

+_`cloud_provider_enabled`
+  Add 'cloud_provider_enabled' label for the k8s_fedora_atomic driver.
+Defaults to true.
+For specific kubernetes versions if 'cinder' is selected as a 'volume_driver', it is implied that the cloud provider will be enabled since they are combined.

 External load balancer for services
 -----------------------------------